 Young, Robert; Julie Zanders; Katherine Lieberknecht; Elizabeth Fassman.
 2014.
-"Toward a typology for mainstreaming urban green infrastructure" Journal of Hydrology, in-press.
+"A comprehensive typology for mainstreaming urban green infrastructure" Journal of Hydrology, vol. 519, Part C: 2571-2583.

 Young, Robert and McPherson, Gregory.
 2013.
 “Governing metropolitan green infrastructure in the United States” Landscape and Urban Planning, vol. 109, no.1: 67-75.

 Young, Robert.
 2012.
 “Creating post-carbon communities: the return of the public sector” Planning Theory and Practice, vol. 13, no. 1: 172-174.

 Young, Robert, 2011.
 “Planting the living city: Best practices in planning green infrastructure – results from major US cities” Journal of the American Planning Association vol. 77 no. 4: 368-381.